Microphone Pickup – or Polar – Patterns

 Omnidirectional

-An omnidirectional pattern will pick up 360 degrees around its element.
+An omnidirectional pattern will pick up sounds 360 degrees around its element.
 While it picks up sound sources equally from every angle, you may find that there is a slight flattening of the response from sources coming in from the back of the microphone.
 But if you have one mic and you want to pick up everything going on in the room, like a choir or a circle of singers or strings, an omni mic setting is the one to use.

 Bi-directional (Figure-8)

-A bi-directional (or Figure-8) mic will pick up sound sources equally from the front and back of the mic.
+A bi-directional (or Figure 8) mic will pick up sound sources equally from the front and back of the mic.
 A bi-directional mic has two elements, one is negatively charged and the other positive.
 Most ribbon microphones have a bi-directional pattern, which is useful if you have two sound sources you want to record, like a duet of singers or instruments.

 Cardioid